Connecticut Wage Garnishment Laws

 Every remedy on this page starts with information the judgment does not give you.

 Read back through Connecticut’s rules and a pattern emerges.
 The installment order needs a debtor the court can reach.
-The wage execution needs the current employer, because the employer is the garnishee who actually withholds.
+The wage execution needs the current employer, because the employer is the garnishee who actually withholds, who is liable on a turnover order if it does not, and who fixes your place in the queue the moment you present.
 The bank execution needs the institution holding the money.
 The property levy needs an identified, owned, non-exempt asset.
-The one-execution-at-a-time priority rule needs you to know what is already running.
-Connecticut hands a creditor a careful, debtor-protective procedure, but it hands over none of the facts required to use it.
+Even the statute says so: 52-361a(c) requires the execution itself to state any information the judgment creditor provides to identify the judgment debtor’s employer.
+Connecticut hands a creditor a careful, debtor-protective procedure, and puts the burden of naming the employer on the creditor, but it hands over none of the facts required to do it.

 That is the work we do as a public-records research firm.
 We take a judgment debtor and develop the current employer, the income picture, the bank where pay is deposited, and the non-homestead assets that a Connecticut execution can actually reach.
 We do not give legal advice and we do not draft your execution; we supply the verified, current facts your marshal and your attorney need so the execution is served on the right employer, at the right bank, against the right asset.
 Our broader skip tracing services exist precisely to close that gap between a judgment on paper and money in hand.